 - If you are planning to study abroad during Winter Mini-Term, you should meet with your Academic Advisor and the Center for Global Engagement to determine your eligible coursework under Course Program of Study.

 - This aid will be distributed starting January 19, 2023.

 I've changed my mind and decided that I do not want to enroll in winter classes.
 How do I cancel the aid I have been awarded?

 - It is easy to cancel your winter aid.
 If you decide not to attend the winter term use your UT email address to email OneStop before the first day of class (January 3) to cancel your winter aid.

 - If you are already enrolled for winter, you must drop all courses in MyUTK prior to the first day of class to avoid charges on your account.

 - Students who already have a bachelor’s degree may qualify for limited types of student loans.

 - Non-degree students who are taking prerequisite courses to be admitted to a degree program at the University of Tennessee may be eligible for student loans, however a Non-Degree Eligibility Appeal (found on the One Stop forms page) is required to determine eligibility.

-- Excess financial aid will be processed and disbursed after the beginning of spring term, which begins the week of January 31, 2022.
+- Excess financial aid will be processed and disbursed starting January 19, 2023.